 - Healthy and whole food plant-based

-- Gluten-free option
+- Gluten-Free option

-- Rich and hearty
+- Rich and Hearty Stew

 - Super flavorful

-- A one pot meal!
+- A one-pot meal!

-Recipe Ingredients and Notes
+🥣 Ingredients and Notes

 White Potatoes: I used white potatoes for this recipe.
 I didn’t want to use russet potatoes, and I couldn’t find Yukon gold, but you could use any type of potatoes that you like best.